tw4l/addext/README.md

 * [Siegfried](https://github.com/richardlehane/siegfried): For creating DROID-style CSVs.
 It is not necessary to have Siegfried installed on your system if you pass a DROID CSV file to addext with the `--droid_csv` flag.
 * [Inquirer](https://github.com/magmax/python-inquirer): For selection between extension options in `-m, --manual` mode (Linux/macOS only)

+### Installation

+#### Install via git clone/download

+The easiest way to install addext.py is to clone or download this repository and then run the script with `python addext.py [options]"`.

+#### Install via PyPI

+addext can also be installed via `pip install addext`.
+This will install a script in the `/usr/local/bin` directory so that addext can be called from anywhere with simply `addext.py [options]`.

+Note that because addext requires the `pronom.db` database to be in the same directory as the script, this installation method requires an extra step.
+After `pip install addext`, find where pip installed the `pronom.db` file and either copy or link the file to `/usr/local/bin` (this will require sudo permissions):

+* Copy: `sudo cp /path/to/pronom.db /usr/local/bin`
+* Create a symbolic link: `sudo ln -s /path/to/pronom.db /usr/local/bin`

 ### To do
 * Update script for database so it's not necessary to re-create from scratch for each release
 * Fix PyPI packaging (may need to remove automatic script generation - this is currently breaking the link to the `pronom.db` database unless a user with elevated permissions manually patches)